ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-01-18-nier-chip-fuse-guide.md

 $$

 The odd-even scheme works when you're trying to fuse a diamond chip to a non-diamond chip.
-It goes like this: if your chip level is 0 or odd, then you can fuse a diamond chip with a non-diamond chip as long as their cost difference is 1.
+It goes like this: if your chip level is zero or odd, then you can fuse a diamond chip with a non-diamond chip as long as their cost difference is 1.

-> If your chip level is 0 or odd, then you can fuse a diamond chip with a non-diamond chip
+> If your chip level is zero or odd, then you can fuse a diamond chip with a non-diamond chip
 > as long as their cost difference is 1.

 This is not a special rule but a shorthand for the equation above.
 Let's say we